 To understand your usage, see the usage UI.

-- In the context of our usage-based pricing model, a GB is defined as 1 billion bytes.
+- In the context of our pricing model, a GB is defined as 1 billion bytes.

 - Monthly data ingested is rounded down to the nearest integer.
 For example, if your account uses 100.9 GBs during a month, that's counted as 100 GBs.

-- For more on how data is ingested, see Manage data ingest.
+- For more on how to manage ingest, see Manage data ingest.

-- For how to estimate data ingest and cost, see Data ingest estimator.
+- For how to estimate data ingest, see Data ingest estimator.

 - For how to query usage, see Query and alert on usage.